NetAion/avm-compositions/docs/decisions/0002-use-private-endpoint-in-hub-vnet.md

 ### Consequences

 * Good operationally, because it enables options for streamlined, standard, and safe deployment practices through automation, such as the recently updated [Azure Verified Modules for Platform Landing Zones (ALZ)](https://azure.github.io/Azure-Landing-Zones/terraform/).
 E.g., a [Private Endpoint module](https://azure.github.io/Azure-Verified-Modules/indexes/terraform/tf-resource-modules/) exists in the [AVM catalog](https://azure.github.io/Azure-Verified-Modules/indexes/terraform/tf-resource-modules/).
 * Good security, because policies can be managed centrally when traffic flows through the firewall Network Virtual Appliances (NVA) in the Azure Hub VNet.
+Refer to traffic flow arrows in [the conceptual design diagram further below](#conceptual-design-diagram-for-private-endpoint-in-hub-vnet).
 * Good reliability and cost optimisation, because a single deployed Private Endpoint that all peered Spoke VNets can access scales well.

 ## More Information